momomo/momomo.com.platform.Return/README.md

     // Note that these are all clones.
 Sure, we could have done:
     Return.Four<String, Integer, Long, Boolean> last = new Return.Four<>($.first, $.second, $.third, $.fourth);
     // But typing that manyally is a bit too much.
+You won't get much help from editor for that case.
 }

 /////////////////////////////////////////////////////////////////////